idontwantausernameplease/blurg/contents/urban-sprawl-1.md

-# Urban sprawl - The problem and the remedy
+# Urban sprawl - The problem

 by [Victor Mayland Nielsen](/?p=victor-mayland-nielsen), 2022